allebone/help.omni.af.mil/docs/PEX/Training.md

 Validating the transcription finalizes the process.
 This allows you to verify that all items selected for transcription are applied correctly and if not, to make the necessary changes or cancel the transcription by deleting the new Task List from the Training Folder.

-1. Menu > Training > Qualification > Overview > Folder Reviews 2.
-As an Administrator, Training Administrator or Supervisor of the Trainee open the Training Folder and click on the 623 ta2.
+1. Menu > Training > Qualification > Overview > Folder Reviews

+2. As an Administrator, Training Administrator or Supervisor of the Trainee open the Training Folder and click on the 623 tab.

 3. Both the old and new versions of the Task List will appear in the training grid on the top left side of the folder.